kudlai/survey-deployment/README.md

 Image is stored on the docker hub [ikudlay/survey-dbmanager](https://hub.docker.com/r/ikudlay/survey-dbmanager/).

-It contains simple self-developed Python + bash application for database deployment and migration, it ensures that each database change is applied to database instance only once, in the right order.
+It contains simple self-developed Python + Bash application for database deployment and migration, it ensures that each database change is applied to database instance only once, in the right order.

 I decided to serve it as separate container, as normally migration should be taken care of by the application, but main application doesn't cover database management and is used only to show a single report.